metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 The Meta-DAO is composed of 3 open-source programs on the Solana blockchain:
 - a *conditional vault* program,
 - a *central-limit order book (CLOB)* program,
-- and a program that manages that orchestrates futarchy, named *autocrat* as a double-entendre playing on the fact that the program is both *auto*nomous and the final arbiter of all DAO decisions.
+- and *autocrat*, the program that orchestrates futarchy.[^1]

-Additionally, *META* is the native token of the Meta-DAO.
+*META* is the native token.

 <img src="../../img/3programs.png" width="500"/>

 ## Conditional vault program

-Because we have no ability to revert finalized Solana transactions, we need different way to simulate reverting markets.
-The conditional vault program allows us to do this through the creation of *conditional tokens*.
-The way that these conditional tokens work is described here.

-Anyone can create a *conditional vault*, which is tied to a specific *underlying token* and *settlement authority* (the Meta-DAO account would be the settlement authority of all vaults created for the purposes of futarchy).
+As described in [futarchy]("./futarchy.md"), futarchy requires the ability to 'revert' trades in a market so that everyone gets back their original tokens.
+Unfortunately, Solana doesn't allow one to revert transactions after they've been finalized, so we needed a mechanism to *simulate* reverting trades.
+That mechanism is conditional tokens.

+Before minting conditional tokens, someone needs to create a *conditional vault*.
-Once a conditional vault is created, anyone can deposit underlying tokens into it in exchange for conditional tokens.
-The vault also records their deposit separately.
+Conditional vaults are each tied to a specific *underlying token* and *settlement authority*.
+Then, anyone can deposit underlying tokens into the vault in exchange for an equivalent number of conditional tokens.

 At any time, the settlement authority can either *finalize* or *revert* a vault.
 If a vault becomes finalized, all current conditional token holders can claim the same number of underlying tokens.
 If a vault becomes reverted, all depositors can claim back what they originally deposited.

-This allows us to simulate reverting markets without reverting any transactions.
+This allows us to revert markets without reverting any transactions.
+For example, consider a market where conditional META
 For example, we could have a market where 'fire CEO' conditional META are traded for 'fire CEO' conditional SOL.[^1] If the CEO isn't fired, the Meta-DAO reverts both tokens' vaults, and it's like all of the trades are reverted: everyone